Ntropish/s-validator/docs/validators/union.md

 ## Usage

 You create a union schema by passing a configuration object to `s.union()`.
-The schemas to be validated against are provided in an array under the `validate.variants` key.
+The schemas to be validated against are provided in an array under the `validate.of` key.

 ### Union of Primitive Types